yunhygkim/dcshell/README.md

 This section is focused on and illustrates how to produce DC-shell step by step, so some of the functions are not discussed.
 To check all of the functions, please go to the [wiki page](https://github.com/yunhkim/dcshell/wiki).

-1. Go to the "dcshell/models" directory in the repostory and Go to one of the models directories.
+1. Go to the "dcshell/models" directory in the repository and Go to one of the models' directories.
 For example, select the "Yoshi" directory.

 	* In the directory, there is "yoshi-sep.obj".
 It will be used as an input model.